-Kamron Coleman (B 1972) began his professional art career in his early twenties as a permanent gallery artist in Chelan, where both sides of his family have roots.
+Kamron Coleman (B 1972) began his professional art career in his early twenties as a permanent gallery artist in Chelan, Washington where both sides of his family have roots.
 He spent 19 years as a self-employed stonemason, sculptor, and fabricator and finisher in many mediums for the construction industry.
 He secured Utility and Design patents for innovations in construction and wood-fired pizza ovens of his own manufacture.
-Kamron went on to stand up the sand casting discipline at the world-renowned Walla Walla Foundry, where he pioneered radical metal casting techniques for elements of some of the most expensive contemporary art in the world.
+Kamron went on to stand up the sand-casting discipline at the world-renowned Walla Walla Foundry, where he pioneered radical metal casting techniques for elements of some of the most expensive contemporary art in the world.

 Since meeting his wife, harpist Bethany Evans, Kamron moved to the Willamette Valley, Oregon, where he has collaborated directly with symphony executives to create symphony-specific fine art for fundraising for symphonies across the United States.

 Kamron’s painting, “Derby Day” is a finalist for Churchill Downs’ official 2022 “Art of the Derby.”

 Kamron’s work also reflects theological depth.
 He has created a display called, “Apotheosis”, an elaborate 40-foot-long scroll depicting ancient Near East temple themes, hypothesizing the polytheistic Indo-Iranian and Egyptian roots of Christianity.